Koromasilaia, Sierra Leone:

 Day-by-day photos and videos show the process and progress, start to finish.

-Map of greater West Africa showing location of Sierra Leone
+Map of greater West Africa showing location of Sierra Leone (click to enlarge)

 Map of Sierra Leone showing location of Koromasilaia and population density of districts

 Koromasilaia is a rural community in the far northern part of Sierra Leone, a little off the main road north of Kabala, in the Falaba District, the country's least densely populated district.
 I contributed, through the wonderful non-profit, Schools for Salone (SfS), to have them build this new school, to replace a building that was falling down (described as a 'death trap' for the students).
+I will provide additional ongoing support (also through SfS) for teacher training, books, and educational supplies.

-This new Senior Secondary School (high school level) will join the Junior Secondary School that Schools for Salone built in Koromasilaia in 2020 (adding to a primary school that was already in the village) so that students in the 14 surrounding communities can continue their educations.
+This new Senior Secondary School (high school level) joins the Junior Secondary School that Schools for Salone built in Koromasilaia in 2020 (adding to a primary school that was already in the village) so that students in the 14 surrounding communities can continue their educations.
 Access to quality education is a globally-recognized solution to the cycle of poverty.

 One of those communities is the nearby hamlet of Madina, where I contributed several years ago to build a primary school.
 Now the kids from that Madina primary school can go on to secondary school in Koromasilaia (the closest Junior Secondary School and now Senior Secondary School), ensuring a full 12 years of education for those Madina kids.